dazstaffs/blog/_posts/2025-07-26-GitHubFuture.md

 | **Dependency Updates**   | ✅ Dependabot (automatic PRs) | ❌ Requires Renovate/WhiteSource   |
 | **License Scanning**     | ✅ Built-in                   | ❌ Manual tools needed             |

-GitHub’s seamless integration of security tools makes it the better choice for teams that prioritize secure, maintainable, and compliant code\*\*.
+GitHub’s seamless integration of security tools makes it the better choice for teams that prioritize secure, maintainable, and compliant code.
 Enable GitHub Advanced Security today and see the difference!

 ---